Skip to content

 getEventListItemTags() Add badges to events in list views dishes (vegetarian tag)

-getMemberPageTop() Inject content above the admin member list multisite
+getMemberPageTop() Inject content above the admin member list filmclub

-getFooterAbout() Add content to the footer's About section multisite
+getFooterAbout() Add content to the footer's About section filmclub

-preFixtures() / postFixtures() Run setup tasks around fixture loading filmclub, multisite
+preFixtures() / postFixtures() Run setup tasks around fixture loading filmclub

 loadPostExtendFixtures() Create data tied to recurring event instances filmclub